Anna Scetinina, M.A., RP

 Working with children and teens

-Many of my clients are children and teens ages 9 to 17.
-They come with various concerns, including perfectionism, phobia, social anxiety, OCD, behavioral issues, and emotional regulation issues.
-Sometimes, e-therapy with a child is challenging; in such cases, I provide parental training to help parents respond to their child’s behavior more effectively.
+parental training to help parents respond to their child’s behavior more effectively.
 I incorporate engaging exercises, art, and visuals into my therapy work when working with younger clients.
 Coordinating and planning support for the child or teen with parents is essential for success in recovery.
-At the first session, we plan how to provide updates, discuss concerns and progress maintaining child’s confidentiality and respecting the parent’s right to information.
+At the first session, we plan how to provide updates, discuss concerns, and progress in maintaining the child’s confidentiality and respecting the parent’s right to information.

 Parental Training

-If you need support in dealing with parental stress and your children’s challenging behaviours, we can work together on identifying your goals and needs and work on making changes in your behaviour and your responses to triggering situations that will have a positive effect on your children’s behaviours.
+If you need support in dealing with parental stress and your children’s challenging behaviours, we can collaboratively identify your goals and needs and work on making changes in your behaviour and your responses to triggering situations to impact your children’s behaviours positively.
+I also work with parents of children and teens to help them specifically address their children’s anxiety, fears, and OCD using a specialized approach called SPACE (Supportive Parenting for Anxious Childhood Emotions).